-The following table shows the initial public offering price per share and total underwriting discount that we will pay to the underwriters and the proceeds we will receive before expenses.
+The following table shows the initial public offering price per share and total underwriting discount that we will pay to the underwriters and the proceeds we and the selling shareholder will receive before expenses.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares of common stock.

 Per Share Total Without Option to Purchase Additional Shares Total With Option to Purchase Additional Shares

 Price to public

 Underwriting discount

 Proceeds to us, before expenses

+Proceeds to selling shareholder, before expenses

-We estimate that the total expenses of the offering payable by us, including our reimbursement of the underwriters of an agreed upon amount, for their out-of-pocket expenses incurred in connection with this offering, and excluding the underwriting discount, will be approximately \$.
+We and the selling shareholder estimate that the total expenses of the offering payable by us, including our reimbursement of the underwriters of an agreed upon amount, for their out-of-pocket expenses incurred in connection with this offering, and excluding the underwriting discount, will be approximately \$.
 In accordance with FINRA Rule 5110, these reimbursed fees are deemed underwriting compensation for this offering.